sunfounder/galaxy-rvr/docs/source/lesson6_ir_avoid.rst

 Materials Needed
 ---------------------

-* Arduino UNO Development Board
-* Infrared Obstacle Avoidance Module
+* Obstacle Avoidance Modules
-* Small car chassis and motors (optional)
+* Basic tools and accessories (e.g. screwdriver, screws, wires etc.)
+* Mars Rover Model (Equipped with rocker-bogie system, main boards, motors)
+* USB Cable
 * Arduino IDE
 * Computer

 Steps
 -------------
-**Step 1: Install the Infrared Obstacle Avoidance Module**
+**Step 1: Install the Obstacle Avoidance Module**

+Now we will install the two obstacle avoidance modules onto the rover.

 .. raw:: html

     <iframe width="600" height="400" src="https://www.youtube.com/embed/UWEj_ROYAt0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+The assembly steps were simple, weren't they?
+In the following steps, we will learn about the working principle of these modules, and how they help our Mars Rover to avoid obstacles.
+Stay tuned!

 **Step 2: Demystifying the Module**